Advanced Adventure Diver Course

 SDI (Junior) Open Water Divers who are at least 12 years old are ready to step up and enroll in an Advanced Adventure Diver course.
 Young divers may only participate in certain Adventures Dives – check with your SDI Instructor.

 You’ll plan your learning path with your instructor by choosing from a long list of Adventure Dives.
 There are two required dives – Deep and Night Navigation – and you choose the other three, for a total of five dives.

 During the Deep Adventure Dive, you learn how to plan dives to deal with the physiological effects and challenges of deeper scuba diving.
 The Underwater Navigation Adventure Dive refines your compass navigation skills and helps you better navigate using kick-cycles, visual landmarks and time.

-The other knowledge and skills you get vary with your interest and the adventures you have – photography, buoyancy control, fish identification, exploring wrecks and many more.
+The other knowledge and skills you get vary with your interest and the adventures you have – photography, buoyancy control, marine ecosystem, exploring wrecks and many more.

-You may be able to get college credit for the Advanced Open Water Diver course.
+You may be able to get college credit for the Advanced Adventure Diver course.

 We like to take the time to talk to you about our class options to see what best fits your needs and abilities, so call us at (614) 298-9777 or contact us online to talk to a SDI professional.